farshed/genius-lyrics-api/README.md

 ### `getAlbumArt(options)`

 Automatically get the albumArt from genius.com using the `title` & `artist` fields.<br/>
 Returns a promise that resolves to a string containing a url.
-Returns `null` if no lyrics are found.
+Returns `null` if no url is found.

 ### `getSong(options)`

 Automatically gets both the lyrics and albumArt from genius.com using the `title` & `artist` fields.<br/>
-Returns a promise that resolves to a array containing the lyrics and the album art url in the format of `[lyrics, url]`.
-Array element equals `null` if no lyrics or urls are found.
+Returns a promise that resolves to a object containing the lyrics and the album art url which can be retrieved with `object.lyrics` and `object.albumArt`.
+Object value equals `null` if no lyrics or urls are found.

 #### Arguments